Skip to Content

 School leavers interested in pursuing journalism as a career should first study an undergraduate degree of their choice, such as a Bachelor of Communication or Bachelor of Arts.
 Good subjects to take include Journalism Studies, History (especially New Zealand History), Economics, Political Science, Business, Geography and English.
 The ideal qualification to take is Massey's Bachelor of Communication, majoring in Journalism Studies.

-For other degrees, you should strongly consider doing some of Massey's Journalism Studies papers (contact your university's administrators to make sure you can cross-credit the papers).
+For other degrees, you should strongly consider doing some of Massey's Journalism Studies courses (contact your university's administrators to make sure you can cross-credit the courses).

 Programme Support Administrator